arnelenero/reactorlib/README.md

 Reactor Library simplifies React/Redux development, minimizing the boilerplate required to get the job done.

+## Usage Guides

-Here are things that Reactor Library can help you work with:
+Below are things that Reactor Library can help you work with.
+Click the links to learn about how you can use the specific features.

 - [Functional Components](./docs/functional-components.md) (state, _effects_)
   - [Enhancing components by composition](./docs/functional-components.md#enhancing-components-by-composition)